WHERE THERE'S A NEED,

 The challenging pandemic days dIdn't stop Lions from serving their communities.
 Lions across the world and right here in Longview stepped up to find new ways to help people in need during the pause in our normal activities.
 They continue to run adaptive projects and make responsive plans to conditions on the ground as Covid lessens.
 As we come out of the pandemic, Lions everywhere are working to meet the challenge of how to be safe but go on living positive, forward-looking lives.
 One thing is sure: we will continue to serve our neighbors at home and throughout the world!

-some of the activities of Lions Clubs worldwide.
+Take a look at some of the activities of Lions Clubs worldwide.

 Hope to see you at our upcoming events!